migpovrap/ParkingManagementSystem/README.md

 - [Usage](#usage)

 ### Introduction
-The Parking Management System is a project developed in C for the IAED class.
+The Parking Management System is a project developed in C for the Introduction to Algorithms and Data Structures class.
 The system aims to manage parking spaces efficiently, allowing users to register, park, and retrieve their vehicles with ease.

 ### Features
 - **Vehicle Registration:** Register vehicles with specific details.